9miao/CrossApp/README.md

 ####CrossApp alpha 0.1.7 Update:

 #####1.
-Fix CATextField compiling error report problem on win32 and Mac platform.
+Fixed CATextField compiling error report problem on win32 and Mac platform.

 #####2.
-Fix picture error report problem in displaying and hiding tabBar when current viewController of TabBArController is not the first item.
+Fixed picture error report problem in displaying and hiding tabBar when current viewController of TabBArController is not the first item.

 ####CrossApp alpha 0.1.6 更新内容：